DozenTwelve/OneBOT/README.md

 - Startup waits for Truth Social readiness before connecting to Discord and automatically retries transient failures.
 - Discord caching is trimmed (`max_messages=100`) and only the required intents (guilds, messages, message content) are enabled to reduce memory usage.
 - Background tasks periodically clear the cached message deque and publish resource usage metrics so you can observe memory trends in the logs.
+- Once a week (configurable), the bot queries OpenRouter for the currently-free models, sorts them by context window size, and switches to the best option automatically when `OPENROUTER_AUTO_SELECT_FREE` is enabled.
+- To protect your OpenRouter balance, only models whose ID or name contains the word “free” are ever selected; if none are available the AI features pause until a free model returns.
 - All prints were replaced with Python logging; configure verbosity via `LOG_LEVEL` (e.g., `DEBUG`, `INFO`, `WARNING`).

 ## 🧪 Operational Checks

-- The bot exits if RSS usage exceeds `APP_MEMORY_LIMIT_MB` (default 900 MB).
+- The bot exits if RSS usage exceeds `APP_MEMORY_LIMIT_MB` (default 1 900 MB).
 Pair this with the Docker memory ceiling for predictable resource bound.
 - Health and scrape retries are configurable via:
   - `TRUMPBOT_FETCH_RETRIES`, `TRUMPBOT_FETCH_RETRY_DELAY`
   - `TRUMPBOT_STARTUP_RETRIES`, `TRUMPBOT_STARTUP_RETRY_DELAY`